CIS22CWork/CIS_22C_Lab_2_Linked_Lists/README.md

 # Instructions
-<br />This assignment was locked Nov 6 at 3:30pm.
+This assignment was locked Nov 6 at 3:30pm.
 <br />All the instructions related to working in Teams as explained in Lab 2 apply here.